-14 Notice that the result may be either too little or too much redistribution - a point already stressed by Roemer (1998).
-Similarly, the asymmetric-participation theory also allows for the possibility of too much redistribution e.g. in the case where political participation positively correlates with altruism towards the poor.
+&lt;sup>16 Notice that the result may be either too little or too much redistribution - a point already stressed by Roemer (1998).
+Similarly, the asymmetric-participation theory also allows for the possibility of too much redistribution e.g., in the case where political participation positively correlates with altruism toward the poor.

-15 An alternative way to assess the policy-bundle effect would be based on variations in the saliency of the values issues in the various countries and years.
+&lt;sup>17 An alternative way to assess the policy-bundle effect would be based on variations in the saliency of the values issues in the various countries and years.
 Unfortunately, no suitable variable for measuring saliency is available in our dataset.